 Where an entity, or a portion of an entity, is classified as a TMP, it is generally treated as a taxable corporation for federal income tax purposes.
 In the case of a REIT, or a portion of a REIT, or a disregarded subsidiary of a REIT, that is a TMP, however, special rules apply.
 The TMP is not treated as a corporation that is subject to corporate income tax, and the TMP classification does not directly affect the tax status of the REIT.
 Rather, the consequences of the TMP classification would, in general, except as described below, be limited to the stockholders of the REIT.
 The Treasury Department has not yet issued regulations to govern the treatment of stockholders as described below.
 A portion of the REIT's income from the TMP arrangement, which might be non-cash accrued income, could be treated as "excess inclusion income."
 The REIT's excess inclusion income would be allocated among its stockholders.
 A stockholder's share of excess inclusion income (i) would not be allowed to be offset by any net operating losses otherwise available to the stockholder, (ii) would be subject to tax as unrelated business taxable income in the hands of most types of stockholders that are otherwise generally exempt from federal income tax, and (iii) would result in the application of U.S. federal income tax withholding at the maximum rate (30%), without reduction for any otherwise applicable income tax treaty, to the extent allocable to most types of foreign stockholders.
 See "Taxation of Stockholders."
-To the extent that excess inclusion income were allocated to a tax-exempt stockholder of a REIT that is not subject to unrelated business income tax (such as government entities), the REIT would be taxable on this income at the highest applicable corporate tax rate (currently 35%).
+To the extent that excess inclusion income would be taxable or on this income at (such as government entities), the REIT would be taxable on this income at the highest applicable corporate tax rate (currently 35%).
 The manner in which excess inclusion income would be allocated among shares of different classes of stock is not clear under current law.
-Tax-exempt investors, foreign investors and taxpayers with net operating losses should carefully consider the tax consequences described above and are urged to consult their tax advisors.
+Tax-exempt investors, foreign investors and taxpayers with net operating losses should carefully consider the tax consequences described above and are urged to consult their tax a